medecinqui/edh-life-tracker/README.md

 # edh-life-tracker
 a life tracker for games like magic the gathering (specifically multiplayer elder dragon highlander games)

+go to [https://www.crispycrayon.com/edh-life-tracker/](https://www.crispycrayon.com/edh-life-tracker/) to see it in action!

 ## usage

 * `init <name1> <name2> ... <namen> <life>`